herreio/zdbpydra/README.rst

 ==========

-``zdbpydra`` is a Python package and command line utility that allows to access JSON-LD-formatted PICA data of the German Union Catalogue of Serials (ZDB) via its Hydra-based API (beta).
+``zdbpydra`` is a Python package and command line utility that allows to access JSON-LD with embedded PICA data from the German Union Catalogue of Serials (ZDB) via its Hydra-based API (beta).

 Installation